inc. Govt Charge

 “I highly recommend the course because of the passionate and committed faculty in the Computing department, who are with you all the way during and after the course.
 The level of knowledge that you acquire from this course will provide you with the foundation to start your career or take your education even further in the field.
 After the course, I have been extremely fortunate to find a fantastic job where I put all of my college experience into practice with the IT Group! ” Mikola Bahily, graduated May 2009. (currently employed in IT sector)

 A student over 16 yrs seeking entry to this programme does not need a previous formal qualification.
 However, the student must demonstrate at interview the capacity to successfully participate on this programme.
-This includes both the academic and work experience elements of the programme.
 Should the student have previous qualifications, one of the following may be advantageous for admission to the programme:

 - QQI Level 4 Award